 Pete Marketos is a commercial trial lawyer who specializes in representing commercial plaintiffs in complex business disputes from trial through appeal.
-For more than 11 years, Pete tried cases as an associate and partner with Haynes and Boone, LLP—a national commercial law firm and the largest firm in Dallas/Fort Worth.
-Pete has served as an Adjunct Professor of Trial Advocacy at the University of Texas School of Law and is a certified instructor for the National Institute of Trial Advocacy.
+Before founding RGM in 2011, Pete tried cases as an associate and partner with a national commercial law firm for more than 11 years.
+Pete has served as an Adjunct Professor of Trial Advocacy at the University of Texas School of Law and is an active instructor for the National Institute of Trial Advocacy.

 Though a seasoned and passionate advocate, Pete never forgets his obligation to the profession to represent his client on the merits in an honest and forthright manner.
-After observing Pete in a jury trial over two months, the presiding federal judge wrote that Pete was "one of the finest trial lawyers to appear in my court” and had “already developed a total awareness of the courtroom.”
-The federal judge expected Pete “to become one of the best in the country.”
-Most important, the Court described Pete as “a judge’s lawyer” and a “true officer of the court" who "proceeds with integrity and is responsive to the court’s concerns.”
+After observing Pete in a jury trial several years ago, the presiding federal judge wrote that Pete was "one of the finest trial lawyers to appear in my court."
+The judge expected Pete to become "one of the best in the country."
+More important, the judge described Pete as a "true officer of the court" who "proceeds with integrity."